vishnui/WordUnJumbler/README.md

 using only the letters in the input.

 The Fundamental Theorem of Arithmetic (http://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic) says that all numbers have one and only one unique prime factorization.
-Which means that given any positive number, there is only one set of prime numbers that when multiplied give that number.
+That means that given any positive number, there is only one set of prime numbers that when multiplied gives that number.
 Which means that if you multiply a set of prime numbers, you will get a number that you cannot get by multiplying any other set of prime numbers.
-So if we represent the alphabet with the first 26 prime numbers, multiplying each letter in a string will give us a hash that is guaranteed to be unique to that set of letters.
+So if we represent the alphabet with the first 26 prime numbers,multiplying each letter in a string will give us a hash that is guaranteed to be unique to that set of letters.

 The beauty of this system is that if we run into a string that uses a subset of our string's letters, then our hash must be a multiple of its hash.
 For example, the hash of "dog" must be the hash of "do" times the hash of "g".
 That's how we